tsinghua-fib-lab/CoST/readme.md

 </div>

 # Description
-This is the official implementation of our KDD 2026 AI for Sciences Track submission: **Collaborative Deterministic-Diffusion Model for Probabilistic  Spatiotemporal Prediction**.
+This is the official implementation of our KDD 2026 AI for Sciences Track submission: **Collaborative Deterministic-Probabilistic Learning for Real-World Spatiotemporal Dynamics**.

 -----